Skip to main content

 To be eligible to receive the degree of Doctor of Medicine from Emory University School of Medicine, students must:

-2. have mastered the 28 EUSOM SPAs and have successfully completed all of the required activities and assessments related to the SPAs;
+2. Have mastered the EUSOM SPAs and have successfully completed all the required activities and assessments related to the SPAs.

 Financial Obligations for Graduation